jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 Note: The code above is for educational purposes 🤪, it doesn't have the optimisations you'd need for production.
 There are [libraries for that](https://github.com/thi-ng/umbrella/tree/develop/packages/porter-duff) if you need them.

-Anyway here are the values:
+Anyway here's what happens to the values:

 <script type="component">{
   "module": "shared/demos/2021/compositing/PixelCalculator",